thanprasad123/ticket-scam-hunter/README.md

 # ProTick AI

-Ticket Scam Hunter is an AI-powered platform designed to identify potentially fraudulent ticket-selling websites, with a focus on FIFA World Cup 2026 ticket scams.
+It is an AI-powered platform designed to identify potentially fraudulent ticket-selling websites, with a focus on FIFA World Cup 2026 ticket scams.

 The project combines Google Vertex AI Gemini, FastAPI, Elasticsearch, and Model Context Protocol (MCP) to analyze ticket websites, classify risk levels, and provide searchable scam intelligence.